(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Client and Carer Support Team

 Caring for someone with a palliative illness can be a rich and rewarding experience.
 Banksia supports carers throughout this journey.
-Our team support carers to monitor and maintain their own health and wellbeing whilst assisting and empowering them to continue to care for their family or friend.
+Our team supports carers to monitor and maintain their own health and wellbeing whilst assisting and empowering them to continue to care for their family or friend.

-The family and/or carer are invited to remain in home during respite if they wish, do some gardening, take a bath, take a nap, read a book or they have the opportunity to leave the house for the duration of the respite.
+The family and/or carer are invited to remain at home during respite if they wish, do some gardening, take a bath, take a nap, read a book or they have the opportunity to leave the house for the duration of the respite.

 For further information, please click here.